dotnet/csharpstandard/standard/lexical-structure.md

 > *Note*: The term "pre-processing directives" is used only for consistency with the C and C++ programming languages.
 In C#, there is no separate pre-processing step; pre-processing directives are processed as part of the lexical analysis phase. *end note*

-> *Note*: The pre-processor grammar, though defined using ANTLR lexical rules, does not define any lexical tokens in the language and is not “ANTLR ready”.
-Pre-processing involves processing the input and modifying the token stream produced by the lexer, this is not represented in this grammar and is part of compiler implementation and thus out of scope for this language specification. *end note*
+> *Note*: The pre-processor grammar, though defined using ANTLR lexical rules, does not define any lexical tokens in the language.
+Pre-processing involves processing the input and modifying the token stream produced by the lexer, this is not represented in this grammar and is part of compiler implementation and thus out of scope for this language specification.
+They are not ANTLR-ready, see [§7.2.2](lexical-structure.md#722-grammar-notation) *end note*

 ```ANTLR
 PP_Directive